Darnell Nurse

 Early Life and Background

-Darnell Nurse was born on February 4, 1995, in Hamilton, Ontario, Canada.
-His father, Richard Nurse, played as a wide receiver for the Hamilton Tiger-Cats in the Canadian Football League, while his mother, Cathy, was a university basketball player for the McMaster Marauders.
-Growing up, Nurse played football, basketball, lacrosse, and hockey, but by high school he focused exclusively on hockey due to his father’s concerns about injury risks in football and his own limited basketball skills.
+Darnell Nurse was born on February 4, 1995, in Hamilton, Ontario, into a family with deep athletic roots on both sides.
+His father, Richard Nurse, played wide receiver for the Hamilton Tiger-Cats of the Canadian Football League, while his mother, Cathy, was a university basketball player for the McMaster Marauders.
+Growing up surrounded by sports, Nurse tried football, basketball, lacrosse, and hockey as a child, but by high school he had narrowed his focus to hockey alone.
+His father worried about injury risk in football, and Nurse himself has said he was simply not good enough at basketball to pursue it further.

-Standing nearly 6 feet 4 inches tall and weighing 176 pounds by age 15, Nurse quickly established himself as a physically assertive defenceman in minor hockey with the Don Mills Flyers.
-He attended St. Thomas More Catholic Secondary School and St. Mary’s College, where he earned the Bobby Smith Trophy as the Ontario Hockey League (OHL) Scholastic Player of the Year for the 2012–13 season.
+By the age of 15, Nurse was already close to 6 feet 4 inches and 176 pounds, using his size and strength to dominate as a defenceman for the Don Mills Flyers minor ice hockey team.
+He attended St. Thomas More Catholic Secondary School and later St. Mary’s College, where his performance in the classroom earned him the Bobby Smith Trophy as OHL Scholastic Player of the Year following the 2012–13 season.

 Path to Hockey